ascon/ascon-c/README.md

-# Reference C and optimized C and ASM implementations of Ascon
+# Reference and optimized C and ASM implementations of Ascon

 Ascon is a family of lightweight authenticated encryption schemes with associated data (AEAD), including a hash and extendible output function (XOF).